marekjm/viuavm/README.markdown

 ## Git workflow

 Each feature and fix is developed in a separate branch.
-Bugs which are discovered during development of a certain feature of bug fixing, may be fixed in the same branch as their parent issue.
+Bugs which are discovered during development of a certain feature, may be fixed in the same branch as their parent issue.
 This is also true for small features.